 - Use a strong password for your email accounts and do not share them with anyone.
 Use a separate password for every account.

-- Keep your devices up-to-date with the latest software security fixes.
+- Keep your devices up-to-date with the latest software and security fixes.

-- Be cautious about all communications; think before you click.
-Use common sense when communicating with users you DO and DO NOT know.
+- Be cautious with all email messages; think before you click.
+Use common sense when communicating with individuals you know and individuals that claim to know you.
 Do not click on links in messages and never attempt to open unsolicited attachments.

 - Don’t reveal too much information about yourself.
 Depending on the information you reveal, you could become the target of identity or property theft.

 - Remember the golden rule of email: When in doubt, throw it out!

 - Identity Theft and Internet Scams

 - Internet of Things